Pierce the Veil: 2006–2009: Early years and A Flair for the Dramatic

 In November 2007, Pierce the Veil performed one date on the Vans Warped Tour 2007, and were on the entire tour in 2008.
-They also played the Bamboozle Left in 2008.
-Their first headlining tour, called The Delicious Tour, which took place in October–November 2008, featured Breathe Carolina, Four Letter Lie and Emarosa.
-They ended their record cycle with the Taste of Chaos 2009 tour along with Bring Me the Horizon, Thursday, Four Year Strong and Cancer Bats.
+They played the Bamboozle Left in 2008.
+Their first headlining tour, called The Delicious Tour, which took place in October–November 2008, featured Breathe Carolina, Four Letter Lie, and Emarosa.
+They ended their record cycle with the Taste of Chaos 2009 tour along with Bring Me the Horizon, Thursday, Four Year Strong, and Cancer Bats.
 Vic and Mike Fuentes with Ayrton Jara confirmed to be included in the new project and supergroup Isles & Glaciers, featuring vocalists Craig Owens of Chiodos and Jonny Craig of Emarosa.
 The "supergroup" released its first EP titled The Hearts of Lonely People on March 9, 2010.
 However Isles & Glaciers has broken up, saying "Isles & Glaciers was only a one time thing".